 While researching possibilities for a college after El Camino to complete the last two years needed for a bachelor’s degree, I was fascinated to learn about Humboldt State College (now Humboldt State University) in the coastal redwood country of northern California.
 Humboldt State offered a major in Fisheries, and it was located in a small town I had never heard of — Arcata, not far from Eureka, the closest town of any size.
 I also learned that salmon and coastal cutthroat trout thrived in the surrounding streams.
 That settled it — I applied to Humboldt, and I was accepted as a fisheries major, beginning the next fall quarter.

 At Humboldt, a classmate gave a slide show about his summer fisheries job in southeast Alaska.
 That planted the seed of my wanting to move to Alaska “some day.”
-When that spring quarter was winding down at Humboldt, I applied to graduate, but was disappointed to learn that I was six credits shy of the number needed to graduate.
+When that spring quarter was winding down at Humboldt, I applied to graduate, but was disappointed to learn that I was six credits shy of the number needed.
 I decided to take the two required classes that summer session, rather than wait until the following fall.
 That seeming delay turned out to be a blessing in disguise, because my major professor (Dr. George Allen) needed an assistant that summer to help with a research contract he had to study plankton off the mouth of nearby Humboldt Bay.
 That job involved going to sea on weekly day cruises on a chartered commercial salmon troller to collect plankton samples with a midwater trawl, and then sorting and identifying the samples back at the lab.
 That job gave me valuable field and lab experience that helped me land future jobs in oceanography.
 I was awarded a Bachelor of Science degree in Fisheries after that summer session.